 We have lots of wildlife in Florida, especially in our protected areas.
 What do you do if you come across an injured animal?
 What do you do if you find a baby bird who has fallen out of his/her nest?

-Call them for assistance.
-They will advise how to transport or help you if you are not able to bring the animal in yourself (e.g., what if it's a alligator?).
+Call the organizations below for assistance.
+They will advise how to transport the animal or help you if you are not able to bring the animal in yourself (e.g., what if it's a alligator?).

 If you are able, take the animal/bird, etc., to: